June 15, 2020

 Most programs have a trusted individual on site, such as a resident/faculty director or a Student Affairs staff member, who will often have received training on responding to a disclosure of sexual misconduct.
 These individuals are in the best position to provide immediate assistance, such as identifying and helping to secure access to appropriate, quality medical care.
 Medical services vary from country to country, and if necessary services are not available, your health insurance company may be able to recommend alternatives in other locations.
 If language barriers exist, your trusted individual on site can usually assist with translation.

-Regardless of the circumstances surrounding the incident of sexual misconduct or the individuals involved, Kenyon has counselors and advocates to help you in the healing process.
+Regardless of the circumstances surrounding the incident of sexual misconduct or the individuals involved, Kenyon has counselors to help you in the healing process.
 Support can be provided in a variety of ways, including connecting you to local resources abroad or campus-based resources.
-If you or someone you know has experienced sexual misconduct, you may contact the Kenyon Sexual Misconduct Advisors for peer support, information about resources, and guidance with decision making.
-They can be reached 24/7 at: (740) 358-1544, calls or texts, or by email at email@example.com.
-For urgent cases, a College counselor is on call 24/7.
-In order to be placed in contact with that person, you should call Campus Safety at (740) 427-5000 and request the Counselor on Call be contacted.
+If you or someone you know has experienced sexual misconduct, you may contact a College counselor by calling Campus Safety at 740-427-5000 and requesting to be connected to the counselor on call.
 To enable the College to respond to all reports in a prompt and equitable manner, the College encourages all individuals to report any incident directly to the Title IX Coordinator.

-If an accused perpetrator of sexual misconduct is a member of the Kenyon community, then Kenyon has the ability to investigate and impose sanctions for any violations of our Title IX and Intimate Partner Violence Policy.
-Regardless of the identity of the alleged perpetrator, all survivors have access to the support of Kenyon.
-However, Kenyon’s ability to investigate or adjudicate a complaint may be limited by the level of control it has over the learning environment and the alleged perpetrator.
-For example, if an alleged perpetrator is a member of the host university’s student body, enrolled in another school’s study abroad program or a third-party provider, Kenyon’s ability to investigate a situation or sanction an individual is limited, although we will work with the program, provider or the host university to take action to the greatest extent possible.
+If the person accused (respondent)of sexual misconduct is a member of the Kenyon community, then Kenyon has the ability to investigate and impose sanctions for any violations of our Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII.
+Regardless of the identity of the respondent, a reporting party has access to the support of Kenyon.
+However, Kenyon’s ability to investigate or adjudicate a complaint may be limited by the level of control it has over the learning environment and the respondent.
+For example, if the named respondent is a member of the host university’s student body, enrolled in another school’s study abroad program or a third-party provider, Kenyon’s ability to investigate a situation or sanction an individual is limited, although we will work with the program, provider or the host university to take action to the greatest extent possible.
 Furthermore, local laws and/or the policies of a host organization may further govern your legal options.

 A report of sexual misconduct is when the survivor discusses details of the incident with a member of the Kenyon community who is obligated to report the incident to the Title IX coordinator.
-Under the Title IX and Intimate Partner Violence Policy, this includes all Kenyon employees (unless they are designated as confidential resources), as well as student employees/volunteers who have responsibility for the welfare of other students, including Community Advisors, Diversity Advisors, Peer Counselors.
+Under the Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII, this includes all Kenyon employees (unless they are designated as confidential resources), as well as student employees/volunteers who have responsibility for the welfare of other students, including Community Advisors, Diversity Advisors, Peer Counselors.
 The survivor may make the report for similar reasons as with a confidential source, to receive support and help determine possible options.
 In addition, reporting what happened allows for an official report to be made so that action can be taken to investigate, hold an alleged perpetrator responsible, and take any other actions necessary to help remedy the situation for the survivor as well as to help prevent any future sexual misconduct.
 While confidentiality cannot be guaranteed, your privacy is our priority.
 Kenyon faculty may not have the expertise to assist a survivor in next steps, so they are required to reach out to the Center for Global Engagement or the Title IX Coordinator.
 We also request that our overseas program providers reach out to the Center for Global Engagement or the Title IX Coordinator so that we can offer you Kenyon-specific assistance and help when you return to campus.

 The mission of the CGE is to support Kenyon students studying off campus.
 They can be reached on campus during regular business hours or through Campus Safety after hours and on weekends.